 web.configfile and change the value from True to False.
 Before

 On StoreFront 3.x, Require Token Consistency is a checkbox in the GUI.
 For more information, see Advanced store settings.

 Open the Citrix StoreFront Management console.

-Select the corresponding Receiver for the website and then select Choose Authentication Methods.
+Select the corresponding Citrix Receiver for Web site, click Configure and then select Authentication Methods.

-- Ensure that the Pass-through from Citrix Gateway check-box is cleared.
+- Ensure that the Pass-through from Citrix Gateway option is cleared.

 Citrix Gateway and Enable Remote Access are assumed to be set up on the StoreFront server.